The Best RN-to-MSN Programs (No BSN Required)

 Nurse smiling at computer deskCredit: AJ_Watt / E+ / Getty Images

-These specialized programs allow you to pursue a graduate-level nursing degree without first earning your bachelor of science in nursing (BSN) degree.
-We’ve identified and ranked the nation’s top RN-to-MSN programs to help you make the right decision for your nursing career.
+These specialized bridge programs allow you to bypass a bachelor of science in nursing (BSN) and streamline your path to a graduate-level nursing degree.
+We’ve identified and ranked the nation’s top RN-to-MSN programs to help you make the best decision for your nursing career.

 Popular Online MSN Programs